dogweather/forkful/content/en/fish-shell/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-Using a debugger is all about squashing bugs—the nasty, time-sucking errors in your code.
-Programmers debug because they want to find and fix issues efficiently, understand code flow, and get a clearer picture of what their code is really doing.

 ## How to:
 Fish doesn't have a built-in debugger like some other shells, but you can use external tools like `gdb` for debugging compiled programs or `fish -d` for running fish with debug output at different levels.
 Let's roll with `fish -d`: